wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 ### Validating Received Messages

 The array of `whMessages` which is passed to `receiveWormholeMessages` are non-validated VAAs.
 This means _you are responsible for validating these messages_.
 This is most commonly done by either calling `parseAndVerifyVM` on the Wormhole Core Contract, or by passing the VAA into another contract which will do its own verification.
-However, this design benefits you quite a few desireable security properties:
+However, this design benefits you quite a few desirable security properties:

 - Relayers are not trusted with message content!
 If they were to modify the content of a VAA during delivery, it would invalidate the signatures and fail to be verified by the Core Contract.
 This means relayers are only trusted for **liveness**.